Most Used Categories

 Abroad, Belgium blacklisted Polymarket in early 2025, and Colombia’s regulator moved to block access in September 2025 over illegal political betting.

-Polymarket states there are no trading fees, but that does not eliminate the structural risks.
+Previously, Polymarket stated that there are no trading fees, but that does not eliminate the structural risks.
 You must pay fees on any winnings, and you are still required to pay taxes on earnings.

 Is Polymarket Safe for Beginners?